kiranarsam/understanding-cpp-step-by-step/constructor-destructor/MD-consructor-destructor.md

 initialized either using this pointer or Initializer List.
 1. **For Performance reasons**
 It is better to initialize all class variables in Initializer List instead of assigning values inside body.

+# Default Constructors
+A constructor without any arguments or with default value for every argument, is said to be **default constructor**.

+The compiler will implicitly declare default constructor if not provided by programmer, will define it when in need.
+Compiler defined default constructor is required to do certain initialization of class internals.
+It will not touch the data members or plain old data types (aggregates like an array, structures, etc…).
+However, the compiler generates code for default constructor based on the situation.